Moments, Sums of Squares, and Tropicalization: Tropicalization, Hadamard property, and toric spectrahedra

 \begin{example} A famous example of a set with Hadamard property is the cone of positive semidefinite $n \times n$ matrices $\mathcal{S}^n_+$, which is closed under Hadamard products by the Schur product theorem.
 We can recover the Schur product theorem from \Cref{prop:had} as follows.
 The cone $\mathcal{S}^n_+$ is the convex hull of rank one matrices \cite[Chapter II.12]{MR1940576} and the set $\{xx^t \colon x\in \R^n\}$ of rank $1$ matrices is the image of $\mathbb{R}^n$ under the monomial map $\varphi_A$ where $A\subset \mathbb{Z}^n_{\geq 0}$ is the set of all vectors in $\mathbb{Z}^n_{\geq 0}$ where the sum of coordinates is two. \end{example}

 For any semialgebraic set $S$, its tropicalization is a rational polyhedral fan.
-If additionally, $S$ has the Hadamard property, then its tropicalization is closed under addition and therefore a rational convex polyhedral cone.
-By the above observation, the same is then also true for the tropicalization $\trop(M_A(S))$ of the $A$-moment cone on $S$.
+If, additionally, $S$ has the Hadamard property, then its tropicalization is closed under addition, so it is a rational convex polyhedral cone.
+By Proposition~\ref{prop:had}, $M_A(S)$ also has Hadamard property, so $\trop(M_A(S))$ is also a rational polyhedral cone.

-One motivation for studying the tropicalization of a set $S$ is to study the set of pure binomial inequalities that are valid on $S$.
-This is especially true when $S$ has the Hadamard property as the following two statements show.
+One motivation for studying the tropicalization of a set $X$ is to study the set of pure binomial inequalities that are valid on $X$.
+This is especially true when $X$ has the Hadamard property as the following two statements show.

-\begin{proposition} For any set $S\subset \R_{\geq 0}^n$, $\trop(S)$ is contained in $\overline{\cone(\log(S))}$, with equality if $S$ has the Hadamard property. \end{proposition}
+\begin{proposition} For any set $X\subset \R_{>0}^n$, $\trop(X)$ is contained in $\overline{\cone(\log(X))}$, with equality if $X$ has the Hadamard property. \end{proposition}

 The proposition still holds if the word {\em cone} is taken to mean just multiplying by positive constants, rather than conical hull.